 Pushkar raises more questions than most Indian destinations.
-It's a sacred Hindu town with a huge backpacker scene.
-It bans alcohol and meat but has some of the best cafe culture in Rajasthan.
-Here are the questions I had before visiting — and what I actually found.
+It's a sacred Hindu town wrapped around a serious backpacker scene.
+It bans alcohol and meat yet serves some of the best cafe culture in Rajasthan.
+Here are the questions worth answering before you go — and what you'll actually find on the ground.

 Basics